De Montfort University: Present day

 The university has approximately 27,000 full and part-time students, 3,240 staff and an annual turnover in the region of £168 million.
 Its campus comprises ten halls of residence offering around 3,000 university sourced rooms, and is approximately a ten-minute walk from Leicester city centre.

 The proceeds from the campus sales have been ploughed back into the Leicester City Campus, which has consequently seen a large amount of development, including the construction of two new buildings and the extensive refurbishment of a third, the Edith Murphy building (formerly Bosworth House) to house the students and staff of the School of Nursing and Midwifery, previously based at Charles Frears.

 The Performance Arts Centre for Excellence (PACE), funded by a £4.5 Million grant from the Higher Education Funding Council for England, was opened in 2007 by the BBC's Creative Director Alan Yentob.
 A new building for the Faculty of Business and Law – the Hugh Aston building – designed by CPMG Architects opened in September 2009.
 The new Business and Law centre has the Magazine Square at its centre and cost £35 million.

-The University's new £8 million sports facility, named the Queen Elizabeth II Diamond Jubilee Leisure Centre, was opened on campus on 30 July 2012 by Vice-Chancellor, Dominic Shellard.

-The former John Sandford Site was renovated to a conference and events centre called 'The Venue@DMU'.
+The university's new sports facility, named the Queen Elizabeth II Diamond Jubilee Leisure Centre, was opened on campus on 30 July 2012 by Vice-Chancellor Dominic Shellard.
+The former John Sandford Site was renovated to a conference and events centre called The Venue@DMU.
 This was opened in September 2015.

-There is a new Arts and Design building, opened in the centre of the Campus in September 2016, called the Vijay Patel Building, (also by CPMG Architects), which is split into the Arts Tower and the Design Wing.
-The pedestrianised roads through the campus have also been turned into grassed/paved walkways.
+A new Arts and Design building opened in the centre of the Campus in September 2016, the Vijay Patel Building (also by CPMG Architects), which is split into the Arts Tower and the Design Wing.

-In 2019 Vice Chancellor Dominic Shellard resigned in advance of an Office for Students report which found serious and systematic failures in governance under his leadership.
+In 2019, Vice-Chancellor Shellard resigned in advance of an Office for Students report which found serious and systematic failures in governance under his leadership.